nicky-nym/nicky-nym.github.io/pages/cities.md

   + Medieval Paris
   + Victorian London — steam train
   + New York — subway
-  + Los Angles — car
+  + Los Angeles — car

   > "Using data from cities across several countries, including the United States, England, Germany, and some developing nations, [Yacov] Zahavi discovered the surprising result that the total amount of time an average individual spends on travel each day is approximately the same regardless of the city size or the mode of transportation. ... we tend to spend about an hour each day traveling, whoever and wherever we are. ... the average commute time from home to work is about half an hour each way independent of the city or the means of transportation.
   >